-Nepal is a rich and complex mixed form of different cultures and traditions, melded over thousands of years into a unique whole.
-For the western traveler, there is much that is familiar and many surprises.
-Family and religion are of paramount importance and are constantly reflected throughout the culture.
+The Cultural Circuit of Nepal is a rich and complex mixed form of different cultures and traditions.
+These cultures and traditions meld over thousands of years into a unique whole.
+And there is much that is familiar and many surprises to experience for the traveler.
+Family and religion are of paramount importance.
+And that is constantly reflected throughout the culture.
 Nepal moves to a different rhythm than the West.

 Cultural Circuit is probably one of the most exciting and complete itineraries you can imagine!
-Prepare yourself to be submerged in an ancient world of living history.
-For almost three weeks you’ll cross temples and places of origin, witness breathtaking views of the Himalayas and see Nepal’s beautiful natural surroundings.
+Prepare yourself to submerge in an ancient world of living history.
+And this trip is for those who want to explore and experience different cultural values and norms.
+For almost three weeks you’ll cross temples and places of origin.
+You also get a chance to witness breathtaking views of the Himalayas and see Nepal’s beautiful natural surroundings.
 This trip will give you all of the best and combines culture with nature in a relaxing style of exploration.

 Note: B=Breakfast, L= Lunch, D=Dinner